msalaheen01/SpeakQuest/README.md

 1. **Home Screen**: Click "Start Practice" to begin
 2. **Practice Screen**:
    - Read the speech prompt
-   - Click the microphone button to start recording (simulated 2 seconds)
+   - Click the microphone button to start recording
+   - Speak clearly into your microphone
+   - Click the button again to stop recording (or it will auto-stop)
-   - Wait for analysis feedback
+   - Wait for transcription and feedback
+   - See what you said displayed on screen
    - Click "Next" to continue
 3. **Complete Screen**: View your stars and score, then return home

+**Note:** Make sure to allow microphone permissions when prompted by your browser.

 ## 🎨 Features

 - ✅ Kids-friendly UI with bright colors and large buttons
-- ✅ Simulated speech recording (2 seconds)
+- ✅ Real audio recording using Web Audio API
+- ✅ Speech-to-text transcription using OpenAI Whisper API
-- ✅ Simulated speech analysis with feedback
+- ✅ Real-time transcription display
 - ✅ Progress tracking with visual progress bar
 - ✅ Gamification: score and stars system
 - ✅ Smooth animations and transitions